-The Graphics card is not the smallest of the GTX 1060 out there (Zotac has used smaller PCB) it has a length of 26.8 cm and if you have a very small case you may need to check the length before buying.
+The Graphics card is not the smallest of the GTX 1060 out there (Zotac has used smaller PCB) it has a length of 26.8 cm.
+Importantly, if you have a very small case you may need to check the length before buying.
 It is as long as our old AMD R9 280 by Sapphire, just couple of mm less.

-Overall Build Quality looks top notch and very nice minimalist looks with dark grey and back color combination adding to the style of the graphics card.
+Overall Build Quality looks top notch and very nice minimalist looks.
+The dark grey and black color combination adding to the style of the graphics card.

-Large Fans (90 mm) for heat dissipation with a large heat sink to manage the temperature well.
-It comes with Standard Display Connectors DP 1.4, HDMI 2.0b, Dual Link-DVI at the back and using HDMI with it was easy and hassle free.
+It has large Fans (90 mm) for heat dissipation with a big heat sink to manage the temperatures.
+Further, it comes with Standard Display Connectors DP 1.4, HDMI 2.0b, Dual Link-DVI at the back and using HDMI with it was easy and hassle-free.

 Let’s Have a Closer Look.

-The back plate is included in the Galax GTX 1060 which is a good move and help the graphics card to protect the board and also looks aesthetic.
+The backplate is included in the Galax GTX 1060 which is a good move and it protects the board and also looks aesthetic.

 Key Specs Galax Nvidia GTX 1060 EXOC